 FACTS WHAT DOES THE MEXICO EQUITY AND INCOME FUND, INC. (THE "FUND"), AND SERVICE PROVIDERS TO THE FUND, ON THE FUND'S BEHALF, DO WITH YOUR PERSONAL INFORMATION?
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
 The types of personal information we, and our service providers, on our behalf, collect and share depends on the product or service you have with us.
 This information can include: • Social Security number • account balances • account transactions • transaction history • wire transfer instructions • checking account information When you are no longer our customer, we continue to share your information as described in this notice.
 How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons the Fund, and our service providers, on our behalf, choose to share; and whether you can limit this sharing.

-Reasons we can shar e your personal information Does the Fund share?
-Can you limit this sharing? such as to process y business purposes - s your transactions, maintain your account(s), orders and legal investigations, or report to Yes No For our marketi to offer our prod ng purposes - ucts and services to you No We don't share For joint marke ting with other financial companies No We don't share s' everyday business purposes - It your transactions and experiences Yes No For our affiliates s' everyday business purposes - 1t your creditworthiness No We don't share For our affiliates s to market to you No We don't share For nonaffiliates s to market to you No We don't share Questions?
-Call (877) 785-0376
+Reasons we can share your personal information Does the Fund share?
+Can you limit this sharing?
+For our everyday business purposes - such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes - to offer our products and services to you No We don't share For joint marketing with other financial companies No We don't share For our affiliates' everyday business purposes - information about your transactions and experiences Yes No For our affiliates' everyday business purposes - information about your creditworthiness No We don't share For our affiliates to market to you No We don't share For nonaffiliates to market to you No We don't share